RishadPVM/Ingredient-Extraction-AI-model/README.md

-Ingredient Extraction AI Model is a machine learning project built using spaCy to perform Named Entity Recognition (NER) for food and cooking-related text.
-The model is trained on custom annotated data to recognize a specialized entity label: INGREDIENT.

-This AI system can accurately detect ingredients from any recipe instruction or cooking text, enabling automated processing of:

-Spices

-Vegetables

-Powders

-Condiments

-Dairy products

-Herbs & seasonings

-Cooking essentials
+🥗 Ingredient Extraction AI Model

+A custom spaCy Named Entity Recognition (NER) model trained to detect the INGREDIENT entity from recipe and cooking text.
+The model identifies spices, vegetables, powders, condiments, and other food items.

-🎯 Key Features
+🚀 Features

-Custom-trained spaCy NER model
+Custom spaCy NER model

-Detects the "INGREDIENT" entity with high precision
+Detects ingredients from any text

-Easy to integrate into Python applications
+Easy to use and integrate

-Supports real-time ingredient extraction

-Perfect for recipe apps, food search engines, and culinary chatbots
+Suitable for recipe apps, food AI, and cooking assistants

-🔧 Tech Stack
+🧠 Tech Stack

 Python

 spaCy

-Custom NER Training (INGREDIENT)

-Hand-annotated training dataset

-🚀 Use Cases

-Smart recipe apps

-Grocery shopping list generation

-AI cooking assistants

-Food classification systems

-Nutrition & diet applications
+Custom annotated training data